 [Picea pungens, Picea pungens Glauca]

-The most popular Spruce by any measure, Colorado Spruce seedlings are often the primary choice for Christmas trees, ornamental landscaping, evergreen privacy screens and windbreaks.
+The most popular Spruce by any measure, Colorado Spruce are often the primary choice for Christmas trees, ornamental landscaping, evergreen privacy screens and windbreaks.
 This ornamental spruce features a pleasing conical shape, can reach heights of over 100 feet and can live for up to 800 years.
 If you plant one and it reaches this age, we’d love to hear about it!

 Anchored with a deep root system, Colorado Spruce can handle mild drought and high winds once established.
 It requires little pruning to maintain its shape, and retains its needles better than almost any spruce (handy when removing it from your home after Christmas).

 Colorado Blue Spruce seedlings 25-pack >> $57.00

 *prices include shipping and a one year guarantee*